When invoking OData services, to fetch business information, you can choose which attributes are returned.

-You may override such definition, by setting for each entity which information will be available for OData invocations.
+You can override those definitions by setting for each entity which information is available for OData invocations.

 Changing the definition of the template

-In order to modify which information is returned, create a Content type template for that entity or modify the existing one, provided that there is one set for that entity.
+To modify which information is returned, create a Content type template for that entity or modify the existing one, provided that there is only one set.

 Configuring exposed attributes

-In order to explicitly configure a definition which overrides the template, locate the Entity holding that set of information which you want to explicitly include or exclude.
+To configure a definition which overrides the template, locate the Entity holding the set of information which you want to explicitly include or exclude.

-On the opening window, click Customize to change the definition of the attributes which are returned so that not all of them are necessarily considered.
+In the window that opens, click Customize to change the definition of the attributes which are returned so not all of them are necessarily considered.

-Notice that the right panel will automatically reflect Selected Data and the attributes which are chosen.
+The right panel automatically reflects Selected Data and the attributes which are chosen.

 Linked references (for entities and collections)

-Whenever one item of the displayed data model has sub-items, it means that such item is a related attribute pointing to another entity.
+When an item in the displayed data model has sub-items, it means that the item is a related attribute pointing to another entity.

-Therefore and if you tick a checkbox of an un-expanded item, then all of its sub-items will be left unmarked and only the current item will be selected (as a linked reference):
+If you check the checkbox of an un-expanded item, all of its sub-items are left unchecked and only the current item is selected as a linked reference:

-Which you may confirm when expanding the item (by noticing that its sub-items are not ticked):
+You can confirm this by expanding the item and seeing that its sub-items are not selected:

-Whenever doing the above, you are implicitly defining that you wish to include information of the related entity as a referenced link, so that you may drill down and navigate into its detail through further OData invocations.
+When you do this, you are including information of the related entity as a referenced link, so that you can drill down and navigate into its detail through further OData invocations.

 This concept is referred to as Navigations.

-A different thing happens if you tick the item while it is expanded, where you will notice that its sub-items become eligible to be included and are also automatically ticked:
+A different thing happens if you check the item while it is expanded.
+Its sub-items become eligible to be included and are automatically checked:

-Whenever explicitly including any sub-items as in the above image, then you will no longer use navigations and such detail of the referenced entity will be fetched during that same OData service invocation (you will not need additional invocations).
+When you include sub-items, as in the above image, you will no longer use navigations.
+Details of the referenced entity will be fetched during the same OData service invocation and you will not need additional invocations.

-The following image displays how MedicalEquipment, which is a collection, is shown:
+The following image displays how Medicalequipment, which is a collection, appears:

-For detail about how to treat referenced links and manage further invocations for navigations, refer to Navigating into linked information.
+For details about how to treat referenced links and manage further invocations for navigations, refer to Navigating into linked information.

-The following example shows how this configuration is applicable to a search of the Experience Design features.
+The following example shows how this configuration applies to a search of the Experience Design features.

-A search called Search Requests is set to rely on the SimplePurchaseRequest entity as shown below:
+A search called Search Requests is set to rely on the SimplePurchaseRequest entity:

-Therefore, in order to narrow down and specify exactly which bits of business information are returned when fetching information from the SimplePurchaseRequest entity, you may use the OData exposed attributes option.
+To specify exactly which bits of business information are fetched from the SimplePurchaseRequest entity, you may use the OData exposed attributes option.

-In this case, attributes have been customized for the previous search as shown in Studio:
+In this case, attributes have been customized for the previous search as shown in the Studio:

-When invoking the Search Requests search, note that the attributes to be returned match the customization set above:
+When you invoke the Search Requests search, the attributes to be returned match the customization set above: